opensearch-project/documentation-website/_search-plugins/knn/radial-search-knn.md

 ## Spaces

 A space corresponds to the function used to measure the distance between two points in order to determine the k-nearest neighbors.
 When using k-NN, a lower score equates to a closer and better result.
 This is the opposite of how OpenSearch scores results, where a greater score equates to a better result.
-To convert distances to OpenSearch scores, radial search uses the following formula, 1 / (1 + distance).
+To convert distances to OpenSearch scores, radial search uses the following formula: 1 / (1 + distance).
 The k-NN plugin supports the following spaces.
 Not every method supports each of these spaces.
-Be sure to check out [the method documentation]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index#method-definitions) to make sure the space you are interested in is supported.
+Be sure to refer to [the method documentation]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index#method-definitions) to verify that the space you want to use is supported.
 {: note.}

 <table>